Outcomes4Me Secures $21M in Funding Learn more >>

 The NCCN creates patient-friendly versions of the guidelines for this very reason: to help you and your loved ones make informed choices.
 You can use these guides as a starting point for conversations with your doctor.
 During your appointments, feel empowered to ask how the recommendations apply to your specific situation.
 For example, you could ask, “I saw that the guidelines mention this treatment option.
 Is that something we should consider for me?” or “How does my treatment plan align with the standard of care recommended in the guidelines?”
 This helps ensure you and your doctor are on the same page.

-Use tools that simplify the guidelines
+Find tools that make the guidelines easier to understand

 You don’t have to sift through hundreds of pages to find what’s relevant to you.
 The NCCN provides resources specifically for patients that present expert recommendations in language that is much easier to follow.
 Using these patient-focused guides can help you prepare for your appointments and discuss your options more effectively with your care team.
 There are also digital health apps designed to do the heavy lifting for you by translating the complex guidelines into personalized, easy-to-understand information based on your unique diagnosis.
 These tools can help you feel more in control of your health journey.